 The measurement of time has always been a facet of Astronomy.
 The phases in the development of the Gregorian calendar most (but not all!) of us use today make a fascinating story which blends science, history, sociology, religion and psychology.

-Six Ways the Universe Tries to Kill You
+Six Ways the Universe is Out to Get You

 From gamma-ray bursts to asteroid impacts, an overview of cataclysmic events.
 This light-hearted but scientifically robust approach incorporates a lot of fundamental cosmological processes, from stellar evolution to galactic interaction.